-Whether you are a hair stylist starting your career or a seasoned expert in the industry, an understanding of the business landscape is critical to your success.
-The beauty business isn’t a 9-to-5 kind of industry, and Adia Bell knows this very well.
+Whether you are a hairstylist starting your career or a seasoned expert in the industry, an understanding of the business landscape is critical to your success.
+The beauty business isn’t a nine-to-five kind of industry, and Adia Bell knows this very well.
 A licensed stylist for 13 years, Bell is the owner of Posh Hair Boutique, a full-service salon in the Northern Liberties section of Philadelphia.

-Rolling out had the opportunity to speak with Bell about business ownership, key tenants to success, and advice for young women and men interested in owning a salon.
+Rolling out had the opportunity to speak with Bell about business ownership, key tenets that lead to success, and advice for young women and men interested in owning a salon.

 I realized it when I was in high school.
 I used to do my friends’ hair, and my mom saw that I had a talent so she suggested that I go to hair school.
 One thing I realized is that college isn’t for everyone, so I took my mom’s advice and opted to go to a trade school.
 This was the best decision that I made.
 I was glad that my mother suggested that I go in this direction because it all worked out.